 - Pancreatoduodenal resection

 NAFLD is often diagnosed using imaging testing, which can show evidence of the health problem.
 One or more of the following tests may be used to help diagnose NAFLD:

 - CT scan

-However, diagnostic testing alone usually is not be enough to make a diagnosis of NAFLD.
+However, diagnostic testing alone usually is not enough to make a diagnosis of NAFLD.
 Physicians regularly perform other lab tests to exclude other possible causes for your symptoms.
 A liver biopsy is often used when other causes for liver disease cannot be excluded.
 Liver biopsies can also help your doctor to detect fibrosis.

 How is NAFLD treated?